Arndt Schimmelmann

 - Diplom-Chemiker, 1979, Technische Universität Braunschweig, Germany

-- Organic geochemical research funded by the Department of Energy: Stable isotopes in fossil fuels (oil, coal, gas) reveal how original biological material, heat and time affected the chemical composition of sedimentary organic matter.
+- Stable isotopes in fossil fuels (oil, coal, gas) reveal how original biological material, heat and time affected the chemical composition of sedimentary organic matter.

-- Paleoceanographic research funded by the National Science Foundation: Paleoclimatology of laminated sediments from the Santa Barbara Basin off California of the last 2,000 years.
+- Paleoclimatology of laminated sediments from the Santa Barbara Basin off California and in Vietnamese maars.

-- Development of novel hydrogen, carbon, nitrogen and oxygen stable isotope reference materials (http://mypage.iu.edu/~aschimme/hc.html).
+- Development of organic hydrogen, carbon, and nitrogen stable isotope reference materials.

 Publications

-Click on red link for a listing of publications.
+Click on link for a comprehensive list of publications (excluding abstracts).

 Current Funding